firefox-devtools/profiler-server/README.md

 yarn install
 ```

+#### For Apple M1 chips

+There is an optional dependency that doesn't support M1 chips.
+Run `yarn install --ignore-optional` instead to skip installing it.

 ### Configure the server

 Then you'll need to configure the server.
 We use environment variables for this,